k2view-academy/K2View-Academy/articles/DPM/08_Consent_Management/06_Customer_Consent_Management_Screen.md

 ### Consent History

 Any change that the customer performed in the consent preferences (example: opt-in or opt-out) is registered in the system for audit purposes.
-The change can be viewed in the Consents History tab.
+The change can be viewed in the <b>Consents History</b> tab.

  ![image](/articles/DPM/images/Figure_67_Consent_History.png)